 \section{Experimental setup}

 \paragraph{Datasets.} We evaluated our approach on three publicly available medical datasets spanning three imaging modalities: the Kaggle Diabetic Retinopathy (DR) \cite{kaggle_dr_detection}, Retinal OCT \cite{kermany2018identifying}, and the RSNA Chest X-Ray (CXR) \cite{rsna_dataset}.
-The first dataset comprised high-resolution retinal color fundus images, each labeled with a DR severity score ranging from $0$ (No DR) to $4$ (Proliferative DR).
-The second dataset included retinal OCT B-scans images categorized into Drusen, Diabetic macular edema, Choroidal neovascularization, and Normal cases.
-The final dataset consisted of high-resolution frontal-view chest radiographs labeled for pneumonia detection, with bounding box annotations for pneumonia cases.
-Additionally, lesion annotations were obtained for $65$ DR images from the Kaggle dataset \cite{djoumessi2024inherently} and $40$ Drusen images from the retinal OCT dataset \cite{djoumessi2024actually}.
-Each dataset was split into training, validation, and test sets using different dataset-specific train-validation-test proportions, ensuring that all samples from the same patient were assigned to the same split to prevent data leakage.
+The first dataset comprised high-resolution retinal color fundus images labeled with DR severity score ranging from $0$ (No DR) to $4$ (Proliferative DR).
+The second dataset included retinal OCT B-scans images labeled for three retinal disease conditions.
+The final dataset consisted of high-resolution frontal-view chest radiographs labeled for pneumonia detection, with bounding boxes for pneumonia cases.
+Additionally, clinicians annotated lesions in $65$ DR images from the Kaggle dataset \cite{djoumessi2024inherently} and $40$ drusen images from the retinal OCT dataset \cite{djoumessi2024actually} to allow directly clinical evaluation.
+Each dataset was split into training, validation, and test sets, ensuring that all samples from a given patient remained in the same split.
 For full details, see Appendix \ref{suppl:dataset}.

-\paragraph{Baseline models.} The effectiveness of our method was evaluated using two widely used black-box CNN architectures: ResNet-50 \cite{he2016deep} and VGG-16 \cite{simonyan2014very}.
-They differ primarily in the design of their classification heads, where ResNet employs a single fully connected layer, while VGG uses multiple.
-In both models, we explicitly replaced the classification head with our convolutional evidence map layer, adapting the architecture to enable interpretability (see Appendix \ref{suppl:baselines-models}).
-The models were sourced from Torchvision \cite{torchvision2016}, initialized with pre-trained weights from ImageNet, and fine-tuned using a consistent setup\footnote{Our code with datasets is available at \url{https://anonymous.4open.science/r/SoftCAM-E1A3/}}.
-Training was performed over $70$ epochs with a mini-batch size of $16$ on an NVIDIA A40 GPU using PyTorch \cite{paszke2019pytorch}.
-A range of data augmentation and preprocessing techniques was applied (see Appendix \ref{suppl:data_preprocessing}).
-For complete training details, see Appendix \ref{suppl:training_setup}.
+\paragraph{Baseline models.} Our method was evaluated using two widely used black-box CNN architectures: ResNet-50 \cite{he2016deep} and VGG-16 \cite{simonyan2014very}.
+They differ primarily in the design of their classification heads, where ResNet employs a single fully connected layer, while VGG uses multiple layers.
+More details on the training setup\footref{github}, including data preprocessing and augmentation, are provided in the Appendix \ref{suppl:training_setup}.